cmu-delphi/covidcast/clients/covidcast-py/docs/index.rst

 This package is available on PyPI as `covidcast
 <https://pypi.org/project/covidcast/>`_, and can be installed using ``pip`` or
-your favorite Python package manater:
+your favorite Python package manager:

 .. code-block:: sh